 The St Anne Street premises no longer exist and a factory occupies the site.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

-- Liverpool Archives, 3rd Floor, Central Library, William Brown Street, L3 8EW.
+- Liverpool Record Office and Local History Service, Central Library, William Brown Street, Liverpool L3 8EW.
 The School's institutional records were deposited by Nugent Care in 2012 and are currently being processed.

 - Mahood, Linda Policing Gender, Class and Family: Britain, 1850-1940 (1995, Univeristy of Alberta Press)

 - Prahms, Wendy Newcastle Ragged and Industrial School (2006, The History Press)